 A memorandum of understanding should be used if the parties can agree upon some terms and not others.
 It should be used to help the parties set out a road map and deadlines for negotiations.

-It can set expectations for the negotiations and can be used as evidence for others that negotiations are at hand.
-Thus it can be very useful in helping secure financing for the deal from a bank or third-party lender.
+It can set expectations for the negotiations and be used as evidence for others that negotiations are at hand.
+Thus it can be instrumental in helping secure financing for the deal from a bank or third-party lender.

-If the contract to be settled is fairly standardized and has few terms which can be negotiated, then a memorandum of understanding may not be needed.
+If the contract to be settled is fairly standardized and has few terms that can be negotiated, then a memorandum of understanding may not be needed.